XHMM/react-native-cloud-store/website/docs/api.md

 import * as CloudStore from 'react-native-cloud-store'
 ```

-## ICloud Documents API
+## ICloud Container API

 ### `isICloudAvailable`
-If user's disabled your app access icloud drive, or user not logged in using apple id, this will return `false`
+If user disabled your app from accessing icloud drive, or user not logged in with apple id, this will return `false`
 ```ts
 function isICloudAvailable(): Promise<boolean>
 ```